-The established trend of healthcare consolidation continues.
-Private medical practices are joining larger medical groups or affiliating with health systems, while health systems are merging and absorbing additional facilities.
-MCOs are increasingly becoming not just payers but care providers, and in some markets, large health systems have created their own MCO.
+The healthcare industry continues to consolidate with private medical practices joining larger medical groups or affiliating with health systems, and health systems merging and absorbing additional facilities.
+MCOs are increasingly taking on the roles of both payers and care providers, and in some markets, large health systems are creating their own MCO.
 These combined organizations can provide economies of scale and the capital to make substantially greater investments in technology, and in some cases they can exercise greater control over how and where patients access care.
-These changes offer the promise of increased efficiency and reduced costs, while also improving patient outcomes.

 The Company supports those goals through its unique combination of diagnostics and drug development.
-It offers integrated and optimized lab testing across multiple types of care settings.
-It can dramatically simplify IT structures and interfaces to standardize lab testing and data across a disparate network of providers, facilities and systems.
-That data can also identify patients that may be eligible for clinical trials and physicians who may be able to serve as trial investigators.
-The Company believes that its ability to offer these integrated solutions is a differentiator in the marketplace.
+It offers highly efficient and integrated lab testing across multiple types of care settings.
+It can simplify information technology structures and interfaces to standardize lab testing and data across a disparate network of providers, facilities and systems.
+That data can also identify patients that may be eligible for clinical trials and physicians who may be able to serve as clinical trial investigators.
+The Company believes that its ability to offer these high-value integrated solutions is a differentiator in the marketplace.

 For more than three decades, the Company has developed and maintained a broad range of collaborations with hospitals and health systems and the Company continues to develop those relationships.
-In 2017, the Company entered into or extended strategic relationships with multiple health systems across the country, including Providence Health & Services, Catholic Health Initiatives, Novant Health, and Mount Sinai Health System, among others.
+In 2018, the Company entered into or extended strategic relationships with multiple health systems across the country, including Appalachian Regional Healthcare, Mount Sinai Health System, and Baptist Healthcare System, Inc. based in Louisville, Kentucky, among others.
 These relationships are foundational in delivering high-quality, outcomes-driven, and cost-effective care to patients.
 The Company will continue to invest in its team and capabilities to support this important strategic initiative.

 The Company is uniquely positioned to capitalize on the opportunities of the rapidly changing healthcare system.
-The combination of it leading diagnostics and drug development businesses adds new dimensions to the Company's capabilities, strengthens its value proposition to key stakeholders and differentiates the Company from its competitors.
+The combination of its leading diagnostics and drug development businesses strengthens its value proposition to key stakeholders and differentiates the Company from its competitors.